A free boundary model for transport induced neurite growth: Numerical studies

 The remaining functions are defined as in Section~\ref{sec:experiment1}.
 The initial data in this example are $L_1^0 = 1.1$, $L_2^0 = 1$, $\Lambda_{\textup{som}}^0 = 1$, $\Lambda_{1}^0=\Lambda_2^0 = 0.9$, $f_{\pm, 1}^0 = f_{\pm,2}^0 = 0$.

-The results are presented in Figures \ref{fig:Ex3_Snapshots} (snapshots) and \ref{fig:Ex3_Lengths_Concentrations} and are rather interesting: First, it is again demonstrated that the shorter neurite may outgrow the larger one.
-Furthermore, as a consequence of the non-local coupling mechanism, the model is able to reproduce the oscillatory cycles of retraction and growing usually observed.
-Finally, at its stationary state, the model predict one neurite being substantially longer than the other which one might interpret as axon and dendrite.
+The results are presented in Figures \ref{fig:Ex3_Snapshots} (snapshots) and \ref{fig:Ex3_Lengths_Concentrations} and are rather interesting: first, it is again demonstrated that the shorter neurite may outgrow the larger one.
+Furthermore, as a consequence of the non-local coupling mechanism, {the model is able to reproduce the oscillatory cycles of retraction and growth that are sometimes observed, see e.\,g.\ \cite{Cooper2013_MechanismsCellMigration,Winans2016_ActinWaves}.
+Also the typical oscillation period of 2-4 hours observed in \cite[Figure 1]{Winans2016_ActinWaves} can be confirmed in our computation.} Finally, the model predicts one neurite being substantially longer than the other which one might interpret as axon and dendrite.